idanarye/vim-merginal/README.md

            buffer will open in place of the branch list buffer.
 * `mf`     Merge the branch under the cursor into the currently checked out branch using Fugitive's `:Gmerge` command.
+* `rb`     Rebase the currently checked out branch against the branch under the cursor.
+If there are rebase conflicts, the rebase conflicts buffer will open in place of the branch list buffer.
 * `ps`     Prompt to choose a remote to push the branch under the cursor.
 * `pl`     Prompt to choose a remote to pull the branch under the cursor.
 * `pf`     Prompt to choose a remote to fetch the branch under the cursor.